resoltico/FTLLexEngine/docs/DOC_00_Index.md

 ---
-spec_version: AFAD-v1
-project_version: 0.37.0
+afad: "3.0"
+version: "0.38.0"
-context: INDEX
+domain: INDEX
-last_updated: 2025-12-28T00:15:00Z
-maintainer: claude-opus-4-5
-retrieval_hints:
+updated: "2025-12-28"
+route:
   keywords: [api reference, documentation, exports, imports, fluentbundle, fluentlocalization]
-  answers: [api documentation, what classes available, how to import, module exports]
-  related: [DOC_01_Core.md, DOC_02_Types.md, DOC_03_Parsing.md, DOC_04_Runtime.md, DOC_05_Errors.md, DOC_06_Testing.md]
+  questions: ["what classes are available?", "how to import ftllexengine?", "what are the module exports?"]
 ---

 # FTLLexEngine API Reference Index